 Use the Library

-This may seem like the most obvious way of saving the money, but there are lots of specific tips for making the most out of this free resource!
+This may seem like the most obvious way of saving your money, but there are lots of specific tips for making the most out of this free resource!

 This free extension can check your library’s online catalog while you are browsing sites like Amazon and Goodreads, and it will display the availability of an item on the same page.
 Here is a screenshot of the extension in action on an Amazon page.
 If you click on it, you can see a larger version.
 The extension is featured on the right side of the page: